rach0022/reviewr/README.md

 - [ ] Use Cordova file plugin to save the images to be reloaded at a later time

 #### Code:
+- [ ] move home button to top bar of the app on the details page (use the case switch to rewrite the button at the top depending on which page user navs to)
 - [x] after clicking the photo button the user should be brought to the add review page with the image taken populating the form
 - [x] find out why after taking an image and saving it into the array it will not give the proper path
 - [x] create a div containing all the form elements needed to add a review (1 textfields, submit button and rating system)
 - [x] push any new review object into the array
 - [x] use localstorage.getitem() and localstorage.setitem() to save and reload the array of review json objects
 - [x] to searlize the array use JSON.stringfy() and JSON.parse()
-- [ ] add a button to the add review page to allow the user to retake the photo
+- [x] add a button to the add review page to allow the user to retake the photo
 - [ ] finish the css for the app
 - [ ] add an svg loader when saving to the array (display: none to display:block for an svg animation inside a div which we place with positioning absolute)
 - [ ] implement the navigator cleanup: navigator.camera.cleanup(successCallback, errorCallback);